jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/write/addtobalance.md

     if (address(_token) != JBTokens.ETH) {
       if (msg.value > 0) revert NO_MSG_VALUE_ALLOWED();

-      // Transfer tokens to this terminal from the msg sender.
+      // Transfer tokens to this contract from the msg sender.
       IERC20(_token).transferFrom(msg.sender, address(this), _amount);
     } else {
+      // If ETH is being paid, set the amount to the message value, and decimals to 18.
       _amount = msg.value;
       _decimals = 18;
     }